 Source: Tasmanian Archives

-To be released late 2020, the latest publication from Convict Women's Press: Convict Lives at the New Norfolk Asylum.
+To be released early 2021, the latest publication from Convict Women's Press: Convict Lives at the New Norfolk Asylum.

 Susan Piddock A Space of Their Own: Nineteenth Century Lunatic Asylums in England, South Australia and Tasmania.
 Flinders University of South Australia.
 Doctoral Thesis submitted to Flinders University, South Australia 2003.